All Episodes

 It's by Wes Vernon.

-And let me join this piece in um uh progress, if you will.
+And let me join this piece in progress, if you will.

-Also on Friday, they remember the date here.
+Also on Friday, I remember the date here.

 So he's talking about what happened on Friday, October 18th of 2002.

-On Friday, radio talk show host Rush Limbaugh produced a speech by Tom Delay, showing that as far back as 1998, intelligence sources were contradicting Madame Aldright's assertion at the time that the North Koreans were not in violation of the Carter negotiated treaty.
+On Friday, radio talk show host Rush Limbaugh produced a speech by Tom DeLay showing that as far back as 1998, intelligence sources were contradicting Madam Albright's assertion at the time that the North Koreans were not in violation of the Carter negotiated treaty.

-Way back in 98, Delay had called for the suspension of the four billion to six billion dollar agreement to build two light water nuclear reactors and to provide other assistance to North Korea until the president certifies that the North Korean government has agreed to cease its efforts to build these weapons and the means to divert them, which means they were in the process of building them.
+Way back in 98, Delay had called for the suspension of the $4 billion to $6 billion agreement to build two light water nuclear reactors and to provide other assistance to North Korea until the president certifies that the North Korean government has agreed to cease its efforts to build these weapons and the means to divert them, which means they were in the process of building them.

 They're all circling the wagons to protect Clinton, Limbaugh told his listeners.

-Well, the bottom line here is that these Clinton people knew full well they'd been lied to, that they stupidly made deals with communists and Stalinists thinking that they don't lie and that they don't cheat and that they don't break their word.
+And the bottom line here is, is that these Clinton people knew full well they'd been lied to, that they stupidly made deals with communists and Stalinists, thinking that they don't lie and that they don't cheat and that they don't break their word.

 Virginia Beach, Virginia, Mike, thank you for waiting.